AWS Instance Scheduler

 Schedules feature an override status field that can be used to temporarily override the start and stop of operations.
 If you leave this field set to “running,” the solution will start, but it will not shut down when you press Enter.
 Unless manually ended, the instance will continue to run.
 A solution, on the other hand, does not truly halt the relevant situation.
 No stopping or restarting an instance after it has begun.

 Override status is running, but enforced is used to prevent an instance from being manually started outside of the running period.
 The solution terminates an instance if this occurs.
-Enforced prevents the instance from being manually terminated while it is still running by restarting it if override status is set to halted.
+Enforced prevents the instance from being manually terminated while it is still running by restarting it if the override status is set to halted.

 Scheduling simply allows you to specify an optional Amazon EC2 instance type for each period.
 An Amazon EC2 instance will be created based on the type of instance you choose in the timeframe.

-To indicate an instance type, use period [email protected] type syntax.
+To indicate an instance type, use period name@instance type syntax.
 Weekends at t2.nano, for example.
 It is not possible to schedule Amazon RDS instances if you select a different instance type from the one that is used to plan instances on Amazon EC2 at that moment.

 AWS Service Business Continuity Plan